Recycl-“able” vs. Actually Recycled--Beware of exaggerated packaging claims!

 No metal, wood, pvc, vinyl, expanded polystyrene (styrofoam)

-Shredded Paper: Bagged only; loose shreds cause litter
+Shredded Paper: Bagged only, clear bags preferred; loose shreds cause litter

 Eyeglasses: Used eyeglasses, frames accepted Monday - Friday in the Hope Sustainability Center lobby; no eyeglass cases

 Mattresses: Burbank Recycle Center offers free resident mattress drop-off; commercial drop-off is $6 per unit.
 Visit ByeBye Mattress.com for more information.
-Box spring mattresses only, nofoam, no mattress toppers.
+Box springs, mattresses and futon mattresses only, no mattress toppers.
 For Bulky Item Pick-Up: (818)238-3805.

 Drop Zone electronic and oil collection is closed Saturday and Sunday--dropping off when closed is ILLEGAL DUMPING!